Sorry, you need to enable JavaScript to visit this website.

 4.3.
 Contingency Plan Testing

 4.3.1.
-Test the contingency plan for the information system annually using test methodologies like Tabletop Exercises to determine the effectiveness of the plan and the organizational readiness to execute the plan.
+Test the contingency plan for the information system annually using test methodologies such as tabletop exercises to determine the effectiveness of the plan and the organizational readiness to execute the plan.

 4.3.2.
 Review the contingency plan test results.